pghvlaans/wclock/README.md

 The following are installation dependencies:

-* sed (GNU or BSD)
+* sed
 * gzip

-These packages should be included on almost any Linux or BSD installation. wclock has been tested on Linux, FreeBSD and OpenBSD.
+These packages should be included on almost any Linux installation.

 *Installation*